ABCD-ReproNim/exercises/project_month_prep/downloadMRI.md

 The data are stored on [Amazon Simple Storage Service (s3)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) servers.

-The most straightforward way to obtain the full imaging data is by using links from the [fmriresults01](https://nda.nih.gov/data_structure.html?short_name=fmriresults01) data structure
+The most straightforward way to obtain the full imaging data is by using links from the [fmriresults01](https://nda.nih.gov/data_structure.html?short_name=fmriresults01) data structure, which involves creating a data package through the NDA, downloading a manifest file, parsing the manifest file, and finally downloading the data.

-Both routes involve creating a data package through the NDA, downloading a manifest file, parsing the manifest file, and finally downloading the data.
+***NOTE:***  *The NDA Data Package may take some time to be available for download once you have created it.
+Because of this, it may be advisable to complete the Data Package creation step at least a day before you are planning to complete the rest of the exercise. *

 For brevity, the exercises in this notebook will guide you through downloading the resting state and T1w data from 5 subjects using each of the above download methods.
 You will need active NDA credentials and an ABCD DUC to download the data.